okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 description: "In this tutorial, you'll secure a Spring Boot app with Spring Security and the PreAuthorize annotation."
 tags: [java, spring, spring boot, spring security, security]
 tweets:
-- "Method based security with @SpringSecurity."
+- "Learn how to use method-based security with @SpringSecurity in this tutorial."
 - "Confused on when to use HttpSecurity vs PreAuthorize with @SpringSecurity, check out this post!"
 - "Andrew explains how to secure a SpringBoot app with a couple lines of code."
 image: blog/featured/okta-java-bottle-headphones.jpg